-Quinton Jay, is the proprietor of Bacchus Wine Shop, has over 16 years of experience in the wine industry has actively contributed to the success of many wine ventures in the Napa, Sonoma and Oregon.
-Entrepreneurship runs in the family.
-You will often find his Mom in the shop.
+Quinton Jay, is the proprietor of Bacchus Wine Shop, has over 16 years of experience in the wine industry has actively contributed to the success of many wine ventures in the Napa, Sonoma and Oregon regions.
+Entrepreneurship runs in the family as you will often find his Mom in the shop.

 His knowledge of how wine goes from grape to glass gives Quinton a true appreciation of what makes a great wine.
 He also wants to take the mystery out of wine and food pairing, making it easy and fun to plan a meal with his recommendations on what to serve with various meats and dishes.

 Our resident Italian Chef started out in the fields of southwestern Tennessee.